-On October 30, 2018, we and certain of our executives were named in a putative securities class action complaint filed in the U.S. District Court for the Northern District of California, which complaint was subsequently amended on May 15, 2019.
-Also, on February 13, 2019, and February 18, 2019, shareholder derivative complaints were filed in the U.S. District Court for the District of Delaware naming the CEO, CFO and certain members of Nektar's board.
+On October 30, 2018, we and certain of our executives were named in a putative securities class action complaint filed in the U.S. District Court for the Northern District of California (U.S. District Court in California), which complaint was subsequently amended on May 15, 2019.
+Also, on February 13, 2019, and February 18, 2019, shareholder derivative complaints were filed in the U.S. District Court for the District of Delaware naming the CEO, CFO and certain members of our board of directors.
 These class action and shareholder derivative actions assert, among other things, that for a period beginning at least from November 11, 2017 through October 2, 2018, our stock was inflated due to alleged misrepresentations about the efficacy and safety of bempegaldesleukin.
+On July 13, 2020, the U.S. District Court in California Court granted Nektar's motion to dismiss all claims in this securities class action filing, stating (among other things) that the amended complaint failed "to adequately allege that any of the statements ... identified by Plaintiffs were false or misleading."
+Following the motion to dismiss, on August 10, 2020, the class action plaintiffs filed a second consolidated class action complaint, and the matter remains pending.

-In addition, on August 19, 2019, we and certain of our executives were named in a putative securities class action complaint filed in the U.S. District Court for the Northern District of California, which complaint was subsequently amended on January 24, 2020.
-Also, on February 11, 2020, and on February 20, 2020, shareholder derivative complaints were filed in the U.S. District Court for the Northern District of California naming the CEO, CFO and certain members of Nektar's board.
-These class action and shareholder derivative actions assert, among other things, that for a period between February 15, 2019 and August 8, 2019, inclusive, our stock was inflated due to an alleged failure to disclose a reduction in the planned number of bempegaldesleukin clinical trials and a bempegaldesleukin manufacturing issue.
-All of these cases are in the early stages.
+In addition, on August 19, 2019, we and certain of our executives were named in a putative securities class action complaint filed in U.S. District Court in California, which complaint was subsequently amended on January 24, 2020.
+Also, on February 11, 2020, and on February 20, 2020, shareholder derivative complaints were filed in U.S. District Court in California naming the CEO, CFO and certain members of our board of directors, which derivative complaints were consolidated and subsequently amended on July 1, 2020.
+The class action and shareholder derivative complaints assert, among other things, that for a period between February 15, 2019 and August 8, 2019, inclusive, our stock was inflated due to an alleged failure to disclose a reduction in the planned number of bempegaldesleukin clinical trials and a bempegaldesleukin manufacturing issue.

+All of the securities class action lawsuits and derivative complaints are in the early stages.
 Accordingly, we cannot reasonably estimate a potential future loss or a range of potential future losses.
 However, an unfavorable resolution could potentially have a material adverse effect on our business, financial condition, and results of operations or prospects, and potentially result in paying monetary damages.
-We have recorded no liability for these matters in our Condensed Consolidated Balance Sheets at either March 31, 2020 or December 3
+We have recorded no liability for these matters in our Condensed Consolidated Balance Sheets at either September 30, 2020 or December 31, 2019.